giuliachiola/super-blog-content/TO_REVIEW/find-element-move-1st-position.md

 ---
-title: Find element in array and move it to the 1st position
+title: Find element in array and move it to the first position
-abstract:
-quote:
+abstract: How to find an element in JavaScript and move it to the first position.
+quote: You always pass failure on the way to success.
-quoteAuthor:
+quoteAuthor: Mickey Rooney

-date: 2021-01-27
+date: 2021-01-31
-crossPostDEV:
-crossPostHashnode:
-mainTag:
+mainTag: js
 tags:
-  -
-  -
+  - js
 id: T26

 eleventyExcludeFromCollections: true
 ---

-Surely there are several way to do it, this is one of them.
+Surely there are several way to do it, this is just one of them.
+Let me know if you know a better way to do it 💪🏻

+To find an element into an array and move to be the first, you have to:

 - get the index of the founded item using [`findIndex()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex)

-From docs 📚:

-> The `findIndex()` method returns the index of the **first** element in the array that satisfies the provided testing function.
+> 📚 The `findIndex()` method returns the index of the **first** element in the array that satisfies the provided testing function.

 ```js
 const arr = [1, 2, 3, '🐱', 4, 5, 6, 7, 8, 9 , 10]